marconett/diabotical-tools/rbe-parser.md

 Parse Diabotical .rbe map files

 * This is an adaptation of https://github.com/Press-OK/ParseRBE with a few additions.
-* Writing map files is possible, but the implementation is not maintained and it's likely broken.
+* Optionally – and based on a given template map – creates a new map containing just one dynamically generated block and writes it to a `*.rbe` file
 * Optionally outputs the parsed map data to JSON, which is just for demonstration and not really super useful.
 Caution: the JSON file will be huge.
 * Optionally creates a minimap image.
 This requires an external dependency: `pip3 install -r requirements.txt`

 ## Usage

 ```
-python3 rbe-parser.py [--json] [--minimap] <wo_wellspring.rbe>
+python3 rbe-parser.py [--json] [--minimap] [--test] <wo_wellspring.rbe>
 ```

 ## Additions compared to ParseRBE